codecentric/spring-boot-admin/spring-boot-admin-docs/src/site/docs/getting-started.md

 :::tip
 You can include the Spring Boot Admin Server to your Eureka server as well.
-Setup everything as described above and set `spring.boot.admin.context-path` to something different than `/` so that the Spring Boot Admin Server UI won’t clash with
+Setup everything as described above and set `spring.boot.admin.context-path` to something different from `/` so that the Spring Boot Admin Server UI won’t clash with
 Eureka’s one.
 :::